 The World Around Us: Encourage your children to make observations about the world around them in this fun activity.
 On a long drive, kids can describe weather patterns, geological formations, or other landforms that they see along the way.
 This activity is particularly great when you're traversing over varied terrain on long car rides.
 Don't forget to ask your kids questions about what they see, and provide answers to their questions about the world around them whenever possible.

 - Scavenger Hunt: Before setting out on your trip, gather your family together to write down some of the landforms (ie. mountains, river, trees, etc.) or animal life you might see along the way.
 Make the game harder by getting even more specific about what you’ll pass (ie. an oak tree, the Snake River).
 Then, once you’re on the road, see who can find most of the landforms or animals on the list!

-Once your child has decided how she will build the game, it’s time to make it a reality.
-Create a game board, characters, cards, or any other pieces that are needed to play the game.
+Once your child has decided how they will build the game, it’s time to make it a reality.
+Create a game board, characters, cards, or any other pieces needed to play the game.
 Once the game is completed and the rules are perfected, it’s time to play!
 Gather the family together to test out the new game.
 Although you might find mistakes as you go along—that’s okay.
-Have your child take notes during game play, so that future iterations can be improved upon.
+Have your child take notes during gameplay, so that future iterations can be improved upon.

 Broaden your child’s understanding of STEM jobs by hosting your very own “job fair.”
 Help your child research 4–6 different STEM jobs, noting various details about each one: what the responsibilities of the job are, what the person must wear to work, what the best part of the job is, etc.